StarHack/go-icedrive/README.md

 # go-icedrive

-My simple approach to implementing the Icedrive API.
+Provides a pure Go client compatible with the Icedrive API.

 **Status: WiP, expect breaking changes for now**